emissary-ingress/emissary/reference/core/load-balancer.md

 ```

 ## Sticky Sessions / Session Affinity
-Configuring sticky sessions makes Ambassador Edge Stack route requests to the your backend service in a given session.
+Configuring sticky sessions makes Ambassador Edge Stack route requests to a specific pod providing your service in a given session.
 In other words, requests in a session are served by the same Kubernetes pod.
 Ambassador Edge Stack lets you configure session affinity based on the following parameters in an incoming request:

 - Cookie
 - Header